AdobeDocs/journey-optimizer.en/help/using/code-based/code-based-configuration.md

 1. The following applies for the preview URL:

     * If a single page URL is entered, that URL will be used for the preview - no need to enter another URL.
     * If a [pages matching rule](../web/web-configuration.md#web-page-matching-rule) is selected, you must enter a **[!UICONTROL Default authoring and preview URL]** that will be used to preview the experience in the browser.
+[Learn more](../code-based/create-code-based.md#preview-on-device)

         ![](assets/code_config_matching_rules_preview.png)